fusion94/fusion94.org-v2/_drafts/conservation-and-fishing.md

 ##### History of the FSSI

 The original FSSI reported on 230 stocks managed under federal fishery management plans (FMPs), including domestic stocks we manage solely within the U.S. Exclusive Economic Zone and international stocks we manage jointly under international agreements.
-We reported the original FSSI on a scale of 920 possible points which required a constant 230 stocks in the index.
+They reported the original FSSI on a scale of 920 possible points which required a constant 230 stocks in the index.
 Over time, as fishery science and management evolved and stocks were both added to and removed from FMPs, maintaining exactly 230 stocks in the FSSI became an increasing challenge.

-Beginning in 2015, we revised the FSSI so that the maximum possible FSSI score is 1,000, even if the number of stocks reported in the FSSI changes.
+Beginning in 2015, they revised the FSSI so that the maximum possible FSSI score is 1,000, even if the number of stocks reported in the FSSI changes.
 This will allow the FSSI to accommodate future additions or removals of stocks to and from FMPs.
-We also removed international stocks from the FSSI.
+They also removed international stocks from the FSSI.
 International stocks are subject to different management requirements than domestic stocks, and the impact of U.S. fisheries management to control overfishing or rebuild these stocks is often small or indirect.
 By focusing on domestic stocks, the FSSI is a stronger performance measure for U.S. fishery management.

 ##### FSSI Scoring Methodology